I admit it, I am a morning person, and I know some of you might hate me right now:)

 Starting the day with a to-do list is an excellent way to enhance productivity.
 It’s also a very good way to avoid feeling overwhelmed by the volume of things you need to do.
 I tend to make my “Tomorrow To-Do List” at the end of each day.
 By reviewing this list in the calmer atmosphere of the morning, I can prioritise the top two or three tasks that will be my “Main Thing” for the day.
 Chunking down the tasks into bite-sized pieces makes the day far less daunting.

 My morning routine helps me save money too.
-By knowing what I doing throughout the day, allows me to plan meals, so I rarely have to resort to a rushed takeaway meal.
+Knowing what I doing throughout the day, allows me to plan meals, so I rarely have to resort to a rushed takeaway meal.
 If my day looks like it will run late, a meal thawed from the freezer stash means dinner can be on the table in a matter of minutes.
 Or it might mean packing some healthy snacks in my bag for lunch on the go.

 What is YOUR 10/10 ideal morning?